-A glance at the dummy tells us that declarer will most likely use those Diamonds as a source of tricks.
-Declarer takes trick one in his hand with the $\forall K$ and immediately leads a low Diamond at trick two.
+A glance at the dummy tells us that declarer is likely to use those Diamonds as a source of tricks.
+Declarer takes trick one in his hand with the VK and immediately leads a low Diamond at trick two.
 Decision time!

 Our •A is our only entry, which means we only have one chance to lead to partner.
-Visualize with us what happens if we don't play our •A now.
+Visualise with us what happens if we don't play our •A

-Partner will end up taking the trick in his hand with the \mathbf{A} , and of course he'll lead a Heart.
-Declarer will duck the trick, and hold up till the third Heart trick to play his \mathbf{A} .
-Now, when he plays his next Diamond, and we take the trick, we have no Heart left to return to partner.
+Partner will end up taking the trick in his hand with the ◆K, and of course he'll lead a Heart.
+Declarer will duck the trick, and hold up till the third Heart trick to play his ▼A. Now, when he plays his next Diamond, and we take the trick, we have no Heart left to return to partner.

 Having seen the problem, we come up with the counterplay.
-Rather than waste partner's precious entry, we go up with our A at trick two and smartly return a Heart.
+Rather than waste partner's precious entry, we go up with our •A at trick two and smartly return a Heart.
 Declarer is doomed.
 He forlornly holds up for a round but knows his cause is a hopeless one.
-He can count points too, and knows where the K is.
+He can count points too, and knows where the •K is.

-We end up taking three Heart tricks and the •A and •K. Second player plays low?
+We end up taking three Heart tricks and the ◆A and ◆K. Second player plays low?
 Maybe, maybe not.